Updated 28 April 2020

-As an essential service, Port Otago's cargo handling services will remain operational during the Covid-19 Alert Level 4 period.
+As an essential service, Port Otago's cargo handling services remain operational during Covid-19 alert levels 3 and 4.

 Chairman Paul Rea says it is vital our region has an uninterrupted supply of oil, LPG and critical supplies.
 "Conversely, continued exports of milk, meat, fish and apples are critical for other countries around the world right now.
 And, obviously, this also provides valuable cash for the New Zealand economy."

 Over this period, export logs and processed timber will not be shipped.

 Mr Rea was particularly grateful to the local unions.
 "They have played an important role over the past week – and will continue to do so – as we work together to identify solutions to problems that didn't exist a week ago, while also keeping our people safe."